smarticoai/public-api/docs/api/interfaces/TLevel.md

 > **description**: `string`

-The description of the Level, translated to the user language
+Display description of the level, pre-translated to the user's language.

 ***